-To join an antenatal class you must have a note from your doctor providing clearance for your participation.
+To join a class while pregnant you must have a note from your doctor providing clearance for your participation.
 If you are entering a postnatal class within the first 3 months of delivery you also will be required to provide a note from your doctor to say you are medically well enough to participate.

 Patients with gynaecological conditions may require a Women’s Health assessment to ensure their safe participation.